Stephen Duncan

 Stephen Duncan (March 4, 1787 - January 29, 1867) was an American planter and banker in Mississippi.
 He was born and studied medicine in Pennsylvania, but moved to Natchez District, Mississippi Territory in 1808 and became the wealthiest cotton planter and the second-largest slave owner in the United States with over 2,200 slaves.
 He owned 15 cotton and sugar plantations, served as President of the Bank of Mississippi, and held major investments in railroads and lumber.

 In the 1830s, Duncan was one of the co-founders of the Mississippi Colonization Society and helped purchase land in West Africa, known as Mississippi-in-Africa, to create a colony for relocation of free people of color from the state.

 He was a Southern Unionist during the American Civil War and declined to offer assistance to the Confederate cause.
 He was ostracized in Mississippi due to his pro-Unionist stance and moved from Natchez to New York City in 1863.

 Early life and education

 Stephen Duncan was born on March 4, 1787, in Carlisle, Pennsylvania to John Duncan and Sarah Postlethwaite.
 His family were early settlers to the Cumberland Valley in Pennsylvania and his grandfather received a land grant from King George III of Great Britain.

 In 1793, Duncan's father was killed in a duel when Stephen was only six years old.
-His mother remarried Ephraim Blaine in 1797.
+His mother remarried Ephraim Blaine, ancestor of James G. Blaine, in 1797.

+Duncan was related to the Fighting Butlers and Samuel Postlethwaite (his uncle), early and influential Natchez nabobs.

 He received a medical degree from Dickinson College in 1805.
 After graduation, he moved to Philadelphia and lived with his mother and sisters while apprenticing as a physician under Benjamin Rush.

-Duncan married Margaret Ellis, and they had two children together, John Ellis and Sarah Jane Duncan.
-After his wife died, Duncan married again in 1819, to Catherine A. Bingaman.
-They had four children: Stephen Jr.; Charlotte N., M. L., and Henry P. Duncan.
+Duncan's stepfather Blaine died in 1804; Sarah Postlethwaite Duncan Blaine lived out her days in Philadelphia (surviving until 1850).